BioDisCo/unit-jit/README.md

 1. **Unit inference**: on the first call, all `@unit_jit` functions in the module are rewritten together.
 The function body is abstract-interpreted with the input units: dimensional errors (e.g. adding meters to seconds) are caught across all branches at this point, and return units are inferred.
 If source is unavailable, the function falls back to running as plain Pint on every call.
 2. **Eager snapshot**: Quantity attributes on objects (e.g. `self.params.alpha`) are pre-converted to SI floats once at boundary entry.
 Attribute access inside the loop is a plain dict lookup.
 3. **Fast zone**: a thread-local flag marks the outermost `@unit_jit` frame.
 Inner `@unit_jit` calls skip boundary conversion entirely.
-4. **Return wrapping**: the SI unit of the return value is inferred on the first call and used to wrap subsequent results back into `Quantity`.
-The registry is also captured from that first call, so results always belong to the same registry that produced them, whether that is `unit_jit.ureg` or a user-supplied one.
+4. **Return wrapping**: the SI unit of the return value is determined by abstract interpretation and cached.
+The registry is captured from the first call's arguments, so results always belong to the same registry that produced them, whether that is `unit_jit.ureg` or a user-supplied one.
 5. **Dimension guard**: argument dimensions are cached from the first call; any later call with a different dimension raises `TypeError` immediately.

 The right entry point is the **outermost function that owns the hot loop**, not the leaf functions it calls.